 DATE:

-TO: All Primary Care Facilities in (area, county)
+TO: All Primary Care Facili ies in

+· (area, county)

-FROM: Amherst County Health Dep artment
+FROM: Amherst County He ealth Department

-SUBJECT: Health Risks Resulting from(event, site & date)
+SUBJECT: Health Risks Re esulting

+(event, site & date)

 The at

-(event) at (site)
+The(event) (site)

-sufficient to cause health problems respiratory conditions, the elderly, in sensitive to air pollutants are at in nical particles into the environment in concentrations in some persons.
-Individuals suffering from chronic infants and young children, and other individuals highly increased risk.
-Although precautions were taken, it is the area may experience symptoms, which are esse chemicals.
-Exposure to
+sufficient to cause health respiratory conditions, the sensitive to air pollutants ar problems in some pelderly, infants and ye at increased risk.
+Alarea may experience es into the environment in concentrations persons.
+Individuals suffering from chronic young children, and other individuals highly though precautions were taken, it is possible symptoms, which are characteristic of over

-(list nam ne(s) of chemicals involved)
+(list name(s) of cher nicals involved)

 with patients experiencing:

-on patient's medical condition and treatment, record incident such as patient's location when exposed to that location from
+• icident such as patier dical condition and treatment, record specificates location when exposed to contaminants,

-(site of incident)
+(site of incide nt)